Uploading an object

 - Refresh the page.

-In the management console, information about the number of objects in a bucket and the used space is updated with a few minutes' delay.
+In the management console, the information about the number of objects and storage space used in the bucket is updated with a few minutes' delay.

 -